Human Papillomavirus (HPV) Test

 An HPV test is done to:

 The HPV test may be done at the same time as the Pap test.
 The results of this test can help doctors decide if further tests or treatments are needed.
-For more information, see the topic Pap Test.
+To learn more, see the topic Pap Test.

 How To Prepare